sncosmo/SNData/docs/source/getting_started/installation.rst

 .. note::
    No survey data is downloaded when installing or upgrading **SNData**.
-   All data management is handled manually as outlined in the `Quick Start <quick_start.html>`_ tutorial.
+   All data management is handled explicitly, as outlined in the `Quick Start <quick_start.html>`_ tutorial.

 Using PIP (Recommended)